Josh Boyd: College career

 Going into his final year with the team, Boyd was named a second-team preseason All-American by Athlon Sports.
 He was also on the watchlist for the Outland Trophy, given to the best interior lineman each year.
 In another SEC conference clash, Boyd registered his first fumble recovery in his career.
 Later that year, during a game against Texas A&M, he blocked a 33-yard field goal on the final play in the first half.
 He finished the final year of his college career with 33 tackles and 1.5 sacks.

 Professional career

+Pre-draft

-Boyd was projected to be fifth to sixth round pick in the 2012 NFL Draft.
+Boyd was projected to be fifth to sixth round pick in the 2012 NFL draft.
 He was said to have good body fluidity to redirect his momentum and quick feet capable of making plays at the line of scrimmage.
 However, he was also said to be underdeveloped in the pass rush and quickly neutralized if his first move did not succeed.

 Green Bay Packers

-Boyd was selected by the Green Bay packers with a compensatory fifth round pick (167th overall).
+Boyd was selected by the Green Bay Packers with a compensatory fifth round pick (167th overall).
 In 2014, Boyd received playing time after BJ Raji had a torn biceps injury.
 In 2015, Boyd exited Week 2 against the Seattle Seahawks after suffering an ankle injury.
 He was placed on injured reserve and missed most of the season.
 On May 9, 2016, Boyd was released by the Packers.